What is Co-Citation?

 Ways to incorporate co-citation analysis into improving your online presence

-Here are some ways to incorporate co-citation analysis into improving your presence on search engines:
+Here are some ways to incorporate co-citation analysis into improving your online presence:

 Identify authoritative sources